jrchakalo/jrchakalo/README.md

 ## Hey!
 My name is Júnior

-Hello folks, my name is Jr and I'm from Brazil.
+Hi guys, my name is Jr and I'm from Brazil.
 I'm currently a Computer Engineering student at CIn, in UFPE and already study in UFPB for a few years.
-In the colege I've expirience diverses languages and programming paradigms, I like a lot POO and Functional.
+In the colege I've expirience diverses languages and programming paradigms, I like a lot POO but the traditional imperative is the one I have more experience and C is my favorite language of the world!
 I have some experience with low level languages like Assembly and hardware definition language like VHDL and it's kinda fun play with those.

 ##